-- I started writing a journal and short stories in high school.
+- I started writing a journal and short stories in my high school years.

 - My first four books are written to assist parents, professionals and individuals on the spectrum in every area of their lives.

 - My memoir describes the process of overcoming many obstacles in my life through resilience.

 - I am writing three novels and a screenplay.

 The Best For Last

 The True Story of Growing Up on the Spectrum, Surviving Suicides, Addictions, and Coming Out

 This is a powerful memoir about surviving in a world you see differently from everyone else.
 This book is inspirational and will help anyone who is struggling with seemingly insurmountable hardship.
 It is a personal story exhibiting courage and resilience.